 Interested in a road trip from Perth to Exmouth?
 How long is it?
 Where should you stop on the way?
-Here’s the itinerary we used on our 14 night journey from Perth to Exmouth.
-We’ve included the best places to visit and things you must see during your self-drive holiday.
+Want to explore Ningaloo Reef?
+Here’s the itinerary I used on my 14 night journey from Perth to Exmouth.
+I’ve included the best places to visit and things you must see during your self-drive holiday along the Coral Coast to Ningaloo Reef.

 Perth to Exmouth Road Trip Itinerary – 14 nights